OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 ## Requirements
 These are the minimum recommended specifications to run the list though there may be some wiggle-room on the GPU and RAM:
-- 11th Gen Intel(R) Core(TM) i9-11900k equivalent CPU or later CPU models
+- 11th Gen Intel(R) Core(TM) i9-11900k equivalent CPU or later CPU models (AVX1 Support is a Hard-Requirement)
 - NVIDIA GeForce RTX 4070 Ti or AMD equivalent (Older GPUs might work but I can't guarantee decent performance)
 - 64 GB RAM
 - 40 GB Pagefile